 Veterans and active members of the US military can sign up for a SALUTE platinum card at any Caesars Entertainment property, and that card gets you free valet parking at any of those properties.
 Caesars Entertainment includes Bally's, Caesars Palace, The Cromwell, Harrah's, The Linq, Paris, and Planet Hollywood.

 MGM Resorts have a similar program, called M Life Rewards, that offers free self-parking for vets.
-The program is good at MGM's many popular locales along the Strip, including Aria, Bellagio, Excalibur, Luxor, Mandalay Bay, MGM Grand, Monte Carlo, The Mirage, and New York-New York.
+The program is good at MGM's many popular locales along the Strip, including Aria, Bellagio, Excalibur, Luxor, Mandalay Bay, MGM Grand, Mirage, New York-New York and Park MGM.